 - Invasion of surrounding tissues

 - Pleomorphism (variable shapes) of cells and nuclei

 - Rapid growth

 - A tendency to spread to other parts of the body (metastasis) by the lymphatics, bloodstream, along with nerve sheaths and across body cavities;

 At an early stage, evidence of invasion is the most important sign of malignancy.

 Precancerous or Premalignant Conditions

 Precancerous cells are abnormal cells that may develop into cancer.
-If not treated, they may become gradually become more and more abnormal as they divide until they turn into cancer.
+If not treated, gradually they become more and more abnormal as they divide; until they turn into cancer.

-People with precancerous conditions are usually checked regularly, so they can be treated quickly when required.
+People with precancerous conditions should be checked regularly so that they can be treated quickly when required.